aws-samples/aws-codecommit-s3-backups-with-terraform/README.md

   name   = "codecommit-s3-backup"
 }
 ```
-The `name` will be used in the resource names, such as eventbridge rules and IAM roles.
+The `name` will be used in the resource names.

 ### Optional Inputs